Includes: Science 3 Tool Kit, Teacher’s manual, Student materials, Classroom materials

 Nancy Larson® Science 3 starts with the big picture and moves to the child’s world.
 The lessons begin with our solar system and topics of the Sun, Earth, Moon and planets.
 From there the lessons begin a discussion of the Periodic Table of the Elements and teach the children what all things in our universe are built around.
 This leads into how matter can be changed both chemically and physically.
 The states of matter are reintroduced and prepare the children for discussions about meteorology and the Earth’s atmosphere and water cycle.
 Moving on down from the atmosphere to the Earth’s surface, lessons introduce the continents, oceans, layers of Earth, tectonic plates, earthquakes, and volcanoes.
 Continually moving to the smaller scale, the next step is talking about how rocks are formed, types of rocks, weathering and erosion, and soil.
 After soil, lessons begin with plants and finish with animals.
 Discussion includes the interdependence of soil, plants, and animals, specifically seed plants and amphibians and reptiles.

-Included in a science kit are the Tool Kit, teacher’s manuals, student materials, resource books, posters, science word wall cards, lesson charts, photo cards, and Teacher Resource CD, as well as access to website resources.
+Included in a science kit are the Tool Kit, teacher’s manuals, student materials, resource books, science word wall cards, lesson charts, photo cards, and Teacher Resource CD, as well as access to website resources.
 To learn more about these components, read below.

 Click here for a list of Science 3 Tool Kit materials.